Weight Loss for Life

 You can be physically active every day for one extended period of time, or you can break it up into shorter sessions of 20, 15, or even 10 minutes.

 Try some of these physical activities to lose weight and keep it off:

-- Walking (15 minutes per mile or 4 miles per hour)
+- walking (15 minutes per mile or 4 miles per hour)

-- Aerobic exercise classes (step aerobics, kick boxing, dancing)
+- aerobic exercise classes (step aerobics, kick boxing, dancing)

-- Energetic house or yard work (gardening, raking, mopping, vacuuming)
+- energetic house or yard work (gardening, raking, mopping, vacuuming)

 Make the decision if you want to lose weight and keep it off.
 Join the ViSalus 90 Day Challenge with the number one weight-loss and fitness Challenge platform in North America with an amazing company called ViSalus.
 Decide a realistic goal for the next 90 days and join the challenge that is best for you.

 P.S.
 Did you enjoy this post?
 Make sure to LIKE, COMMENT and SHARE this post.